dasc-lab/robot-framework/docs/vision_drone/vision_drone_guide.md

 -  In the target components, select Jetson Linux only.
 You don't need to select Jetson Runtime Components as we will mostly be working inside the Docker container.
 Accept the terms and continue.

 -  In the SETUP PROCESS:
-   - choose Automatic Setup in the `Recovery mode setup`.
+   - Choose Automatic Setup in the `Recovery mode setup`.
    - Keep the default IP address.
    - If this is the first time, then enter  `username: ubuntu` and  `password: hello123`.
-We keeep this consistent across all modules.
+We keep this consistent across all modules.
    - If this is not the first time the Orin is being flashed, then enter the current username and password, and make sure the new username and password match the details given above.
 You can provide a new username and password by unchecking the `Use current username/password` box.
    - Select the `Storage Device` as NVMe.
 This is becasue we are flashing on the SSD.
-   - Then flash

 - The flash can fail due to a bad Orin, carrier board, or SSD.
 Make sure to check each component.